sudheerj/javascript-interview-questions/README.md

 96. ### What is the purpose of void 0

     Void(0) is used to prevent the page from refreshing.
 This will be helpful to eliminate the unwanted side-effect, because it will return the undefined primitive value.
-It is commonly used for HTML document that uses href="JavaScript:Void(0);" within an ```<a>``` element. i.e, when you click a link, the browser loads a new page or refreshes the same page.
+It is commonly used for HTML documents that use href="JavaScript:Void(0);" within an ```<a>``` element. i.e, when you click a link, the browser loads a new page or refreshes the same page.
 But this behavior will be prevented using this expression.
     For example, the below link notify the message without reloading the page

     ```javascript